axeluhl/sailing-analytics/wiki/info/security/permission-concept.md

 ## Permissions in Frontend

 Currently the permissions of the roles are hard coded and can thus be easily imported in the frontend.
-Dynamic roles that can change on runtime would require passing the permissions implied by the roles to the frontend.
+Dynamic roles that can change at runtime would require passing the permissions implied by the roles to the frontend.

 1. One option would be to resolve all permissions of a user before passing the set of permissions into the frontend.
 In a distributed system with multiple servers where a user could have permissions this is no viable solution.
 2. ACLs could be delivered with the object itself.
 A permission on an object can then be checked in the frontend by asking the ACL delivered with the object.
-This would require adding a call to the permission system to every remote procedure call that returns an object.
+This would require adding a call to the permission system to every remote procedure call that returns an object so as to annotate the object returned with the ACL obtained.
 3. A third but possibly resource hungry possibility would be to implement a service that can be called from the frontend to check single permissions.
 The service would implement some kind of hasPermission(permission) method.
 This could then be used from the frontend as well as the server code.

 As ACLs will probably remain small in general, we will implement the (2) second approach.
 Furthermore, the ACLs that are returned by the server will be reduced to the entries that are relevant for the current user.